ACCESS-NRI/ACCESS-Hive-Docs/docs/models/run_a_model/run_access-om3.md

 ## Run an experiment

-Once the configuration, with any modifications required, is functioning as expected, the configuration can be used to conduct an [experiment](/about/faq/?h=experiments).
 An experiment consists of a series of subsequent runs with each run continuing from where the previous one ended.
-To conduct an experiment, do a series of runs until the desired length of the experiment is reached, using the `-n` option:
+To conduct an experiment, use the `-n` option to submit a series of runs until the desired length of the experiment is reached:

     payu run -n <number-of-runs>